FoldingAtHome/siegetank-backend/docs/architecture.rst

 2. The request gets routed by the ELB to a particular CC depending on load.
 3. The CC picks a target via an assignment algorithm.
 Once a target has been chosen, the CC picks an SCV the target is sharded over.
 4. The CC then returns a token and URI back to the core.
-5. The core starts the stream  and submits frames, checkpoints, and heatbeats.
+5. The core starts the stream  and submits frames, checkpoints, and heartbeats.

 Adding New Targets
 ------------------